stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-Is there-- Oh, sorry-- Is there...
-Is there a difference...
+Is there-- Oh, sorry-- Is there a difference...
 I suppose it's not a dystopia because it's--

 #### BEN

-Yeah, it doesn't-- it doesn't a socie-- It describes *our* society but then a big monster comes in through reality.
+Yeah, it doesn't describe a socie-- It describes *our* society but then a big monster comes in through reality.

 #### TIM